Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 That's a thinker.

-That is a thinker.
+It's a thinker.

 Two questions on this episode.

-We must be told by our listeners
+We must be told by our listeners.

-It's the only way
+It's the only way.

 Her new husband was Richard Burke, another nobleman.

-to Richard was provisional for one year.
+provisional for one year.

-And at first I was like, I'm not sure what the benefit
+And at first I was like, I'm not sure what the benefit to either.

-to either of them is with this arrangement.
+of them is with this arrangement.

-But I think from what I've read, this was sort of a thing
+But I think from what I've read, this was sort of a thing you could do back then.

-It was like trial of marriage.
+It was like trial a marriage.

 Right.